department-of-veterans-affairs/vets-design-system-documentation/src/_components/dividers.md

 # Horizontal rules

-Dividers are thin lines that create separation between sections of content on a page.
+Horizontal rules are thin lines that create separation between sections of content on a page.

 ## Examples